project-gemmi/gemmi/docs/cif.rst

 Examples
 ========

-The examples here use C++11 or Python.
+The examples here use C++ or Python.
 Full working code can be found in the examples__ directory.

 The examples below can be run on one or more PDBx/mmCIF files.